As we’re at the end, I thought it would be fitting to discuss breaking up with your Chinese girlfriend.

 Thanks for reading!

-If this is the first article you’ve read in the series, make sure you go back and start at part 1.
+If this is the first article you’ve read in my series, make sure you go back and start at part 1.